 • It is contributive to the cost reduction of defects;

-• It can stop defects from flooding among remaining PCB assemblies or even customers' practical projects.
+• It stops defects from flooding among remaining PCB assembly or even clients' practical projects.

 AXI equipment is classified into two categories: 2D and 3D equipment.
-In PCBCart, a 2D AXI equipment is applied with the model VIEWX2000, responsible for inspecting PCBA manufacturing defects including opens, shorts, insufficient solder, excessive solder, missing electrical parts, misaligned components, solder voiding etc.
+For 2D AXI equipment, PCBCart uses model VIEWX2000, responsible for inspecting PCBA manufacturing defects including opens, shorts, insufficient solder, excessive solder, missing electrical parts, misaligned components, solder voiding etc.

 Although AXI and AOI have the same working principles and play similar roles in PCB assembly production line, defects they can detect differ to some extent.
 The following table shows comparison between AXI and AOI in terms of their inspection coverage.